Tiverton Town F.C.: History

-In the 2017/18 season, Tivvy finished in a highly respectable position of 6th, especially considering the low budget and crowds compared to the top 5 and most of the league.
-Tivvy managed to beat four of the top 5, though their playoff hopes ended because of poor away form.
+In the 2017/18 season, Tivvy finished in a highly respectable position of 6th, especially considering the low budget and crowds compared to the top five and most of the league.
+Tivvy managed to beat four of the top five, though their playoff hopes ended because of poor away form.

 At the end of the 2022/23 season, long standing Benefactor and chairman, Ian Moorcroft, announced he was departing the club to spend more time with his family.
 The club sought out a new chairman and landed on former Plymouth Argyle CEO, Michael Dunford.

 The 2023/24 season started with promise with a new committee and a rebuilt squad for the new season.
 Hope was in the air for Tiverton Town Fans.
-However it the season was bleak from the outset and the longest serving manager in the clubs history, Martyn Rogers, was sacked after a string of mediocre results.
+However, the season was bleak from the outset and the longest serving manager in the clubs history, Martyn Rogers, was sacked after a string of mediocre results.
 And former Taunton Town Manager, Leigh Robinson, was appointed as the new manager.